FernaToty/ArcadeLovers/README.md

 # ArcadeLovers
-Videogame Development - Project 1 - Our first amazing game
+Videogame Development - Project 1: Tribute to 1943 The Battle of Midway arcade game

-GAME: *1943 Battle of Midway*
+GAME: *1943 The Battle of Midway*

 ## TEAM
 **Fernando Almendro Martí**